Vix1209/Vix1209/README.md

 I'm a software developer with experience building fast, scalable and functioning websites.
 I'm all about making magic with the flow of logic, in my web applications💨.

+Just concluded a 13 months certificate course on data science at Alx Africa.
+Verify [here](https://savanna.alxafrica.com/certificates/S57N3mLz8J)

-Currently exploring the realms of AI and data science, getting insights from data and formulating automated scenarios and innovation for systems and applications.
-As well as uniting the worlds of Software, IoT and AI.
+Currently exploring the realms of Backend engineering and devOps.
+Carving a nitch within the world of systems architecture, logic, AI, and software development.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [ucheofor2015@gmail.com](mailto:ucheofor2015@gmail.com)
-* 🧠  I'm learning Data science at Alx Africa
+* 🧠  I'm learning Golang Programming Language.
-* 🤝  I'm open to collaborating on Data science and Software development projects
+* 🤝  I'm open to collaborating on AI and Software development projects
 * ⚡  I'm a thinker, and a tinkerer.
 A learner, and a leader. 😮‍💨

 ### Skills